byterubpay/byterub-site/_posts/2016-10-16-overview-and-logs-for-the-dev-meeting-held-on-2016-10-16.md

 **\<dEBRUYNE>** luigi and Articmine are going to test this tomorrow when Fluffypony returns
 **\<byterubmooo>** Cool, thanks all :)
 **\<+hyc>** sheesh, it's a wallet nota videogame. what acceleration does it want...
-**\<xmrcoma>** lets waive a magic want that will cause all windows users worldwide to swtich to linux overnight. issue solved
+**\<btrcoma>** lets waive a magic want that will cause all windows users worldwide to swtich to linux overnight. issue solved
 **\<byterubmooo>** It's using OpenGL for its widget set apparently.
 **\<dEBRUYNE>** It's fairly trivial to enable too on windows systems
 **\<byterubmooo>** Got had by this when I tried it a few days back.